Unbistrackted/Callvote/README.md

 ## Soft Depedencies

-### RueI is the most recommended.
-Both replaces the majority of Broadcasts with Hints
+### Replaces Broadcasts with Hints.
+❗️ Do **not** install both — they are incompatible with each other.

-[RueI](https://github.com/pawslee/RueI) ~ You can download it [here](https://github.com/pawslee/RueI/releases/latest).
+- [RueI](https://github.com/pawslee/RueI) — You can download it [here](https://github.com/pawslee/RueI/releases/latest).

-[HintServiceMeow](https://github.com/MeowServer/HintServiceMeow/releases/tag/V5.3) ~ You can download it [here](https://github.com/MeowServer/HintServiceMeow/releases/tag/V5.3).
+- [HintServiceMeow](https://github.com/MeowServer/HintServiceMeow/releases/tag/V5.3) — You can download it [here](https://github.com/MeowServer/HintServiceMeow/releases/latest).

 ## Special thanks to: